gravitate-energy/geocache/README.md

 1. Check that Redis is running: `docker-compose ps`
 2. Verify Redis host and port in your environment variables
 3. Check Redis logs: `docker-compose logs redis`
+4. Verify the Redis DB number is valid and accessible
+5. Check that the Redis prefix (if used) follows Redis key naming conventions

 ### Cache Not Working

 1. Verify Redis is running and accessible
 2. Check the request URL matches exactly (including query parameters)
 3. Verify cache timeout setting isn't set too low
+4. If using prefixes, check that the prefix is being applied correctly
+5. Verify you're connecting to the correct Redis database number

 ## Legal Considerations